nextgis/docs_ngmobile/source/editing.rst

 Adding line or polygon by tracking
 -------------------------------------

 To add line or polygon by tracking to a vector layer press Main actions button, and then press a walking man icon (see :numref:`ngmobile_edit_menu_pic`).
-Select a layer you'd like to add current location to in an opened dialog (only line and polygon geometry layers will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).
+In an opened dialog select a layer you'd like to add current location to (only line and polygon geometry layers will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).
 After you select a layer, map screen switches into Edit Tracking mode (see :numref:`ngmobile_edit_walk_pic1`).

 .. figure:: _static/edit_panel_circumvention_tools.png
    :name: ngmobile_edit_walk_pic1